- Basic hand tools

 The burner runs on propane and will last six to 12 hours on a 20-lb. tank.
 The fire it produces will warm your hands and take the chill off, but it doesn't throw off enough heat to keep you warm on a cold night the way a bonfire would.
 The propane tank is stored under the table, but you can bury a line and hook it up to your home's natural gas if you wish.

-Taper the feet
+Building a Table: Taper the feet

-Cut the posts (A) to length on a miter saw (see Cutting List).
+When building a table cut the posts (A) to length on a miter saw (see Cutting List).
 Taper the bottom edges about 1/2 in. up with a miter saw.
-The tapered edges won’t tear out when the table is slid around, and they’ll look better when it’s sitting on uneven ground.
+The tapered edges won't tear out when the table is slid around, and they'll look better when it's sitting on uneven ground.